1. Do I need a Development Permit?

 - The erection of a single residence Satellite dish, television antennae, or radio antennae.

-- Disposal of clean fill on a site where the clean fill is generated by construction or demolition activity on that sire, subject to compliance with all federal and provincial requirements.
+- Disposal of clean fill on a site where the clean fill is generated by construction or demolition activity on that site, subject to compliance with all federal and provincial requirements.

 5. Do I need the previous owner's Development and Building Permits or Inspection Reports?

 - Yes - BUYER BEWARE – Ensure that the previous owner provides all Inspection Reports pertaining to your property at time of purchase.
 When the RM is advised of Construction on a property by the Bylaw Enforcement Officer or The Building Official, we review our records to determine if a Permit has been submitted and approved.
 If there are structures that were started without an approved permit, the current owner is advised that they must submit a Development and Building Permit.
 You, the buyer and current owner, will be responsible for those costs.

 7. Do I need a Geotech Report?